 10 January 2022

-New point-to-point test cameras along the Calder Freeway are being installed as part of an innovative trial to help reduce death and road injury on roads in Victoria.
+New point-to-point test cameras along the Calder Freeway are being installed as part of an innovative trial to help reduce deaths and serious injuries on Victorian roads.

-In a first for Victoria, the new point to point (P2P) cameras won’t be fining speeding drivers, but will be used to trial new road safety camera technology.
+In a first for Victoria, the new point-to-point cameras won’t be fining speeding drivers, but will be used as a test site to trial new road safety camera technology.

-It's part of the Victorian Government's $49.4 commitment to boost road safety across the state by introducing new fixed road safety cameras at dangerous intersections and two point-to-point highway camera systems.
+The trial is part of the Victorian Government's $49.4 million commitment to boost road safety across the state by introducing new fixed road safety cameras at dangerous intersections, and two point-to-point highway camera systems.

-Work is currently underway to install the test P2P cameras, which will be located at either end of approximately 28-kilometre stretch, along both the northbound and southbound sections of the Calder Freeway.
+Work is currently underway to install the test point-to-point cameras, which will be located at either end of a 28-kilometre stretch (approximately), along both northbound and southbound sections of the Calder Freeway.

-Over the next two years, the new camera technology will be put to the test by detecting speeding motorists however drivers will not receive an infringement notice.
+Over the next two years, the new camera technology will be put to the test by detecting speeding motorists.

-While testing is in progress, roadside signage will be installed to ensure all drivers are aware of the P2P camera trial which is simply in testing phase only.
+While testing is in progress, roadside signage will be installed to ensure all drivers are aware that the point-to-point camera trial is in testing phase only, and that no infringement notices will be issued.

-The trial will provide road safety camera developers real-time information about the new cameras capabilities to better inform future implementation of the technology on Victorian roads.
+The trial will provide road safety camera developers real-time information about the capabilities of the new cameras to better inform future implementation of the technology on Victorian roads.

 For more information on point-to-point cameras please visit Point to point cameras .